 This summary provides an overview of selected key information contained elsewhere in this prospectus and is qualified in its entirety by the more detailed information and consolidated financial statements included elsewhere in this prospectus.
 You should carefully review the entire prospectus, including the risk factors, the consolidated financial statements and the notes thereto, and the other documents to which this prospectus refers before making an investment decision.
-Unless the context requires otherwise: references to "Lantheus," "the Company," "our company," "we," "us" and "our" refer to Lantheus Holdings, Inc. and its direct and indirect subsidiaries, after giving effect to the corporate reorganization described below; references to "Lantheus Holdings" refer to Lantheus MI Intermediate, Inc.; and references to "LMI" refer to Lantheus Medical Imaging, Inc., our wholly-owned subsidiary.
+Unless the context requires otherwise: references to "Lantheus," "the Company," "our company," "we," "us" and "our" refer to Lantheus Holdings, Inc. and, as the context requires, its direct and indirect subsidiaries, after giving effect to the corporate reorganization described below; references to "Lantheus Holdings" refer to Lantheus MI Holdings, Inc., our predecessor; references to "Lantheus Intermediate" refer to Lantheus MI Intermediate, Inc.; and references to "LMI" refer to Lantheus Medical Imaging, Inc., our wholly-owned subsidiary.